billpg/HashBack/README.md

 (I am designing a separate mechanism utilizing the 202 HTTP response that will allow for the request to be closed and reopened later, which I will document separately.)

-Once the Issuer is satisfied the POST request came from the genuine Caller, it will create a new Bearer token for that user and include it in the POST response, alongside applicable metadata.
+Once the Issuer is satisfied the POST request came from the genuine Caller, it will create a new Bearer token for that user and include it in the POST response with the token's expiry time.

 If the Issuer cannot confirm the POST request came from the genuine Caller or an error occurred during processing, the Issuer must instead respond with an applicable error.
 Some error responses are documented below.